NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 Your project comes with tests that use [Mocha](https://mochajs.org), [Chai](https://www.chaijs.com), and [Ethers.js](https://docs.ethers.io/v5).

-If you take a look at `test/`, you should be able to a test file:
+If you take a look in the `test/` folder, you'll see a test file:

 ::::tabsgroup{options="TypeScript,JavaScript"}